NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

     systemctl status unbound

-We can now :command:`dig` a final time, to verify that this works
+We can now :command:`dig` a final time, to verify that this works.

 Compilation